NetApp-PTC/YWIT-2024/README.md

 `latex-workshop.docker.image.latex: "registry.gitlab.com/islandoftex/images/texlive:latest"`.
 Once you do this and open a .tex file (any of them), there will be a green play button in the top right of the editor.
-The first time it will download the docker image and then build it (take a few minutes).
-Subsequently builds are pretty fast.
+The first time it will download the docker image and then build it (takes a few minutes).
+Subsequent builds are pretty fast.